-Original site: www.cdc.gov/mmwr/preview/mmwrhtml/00019546.htm RestoredCDC.org is an independent project and is not affiliated with, endorsed by, or associated with the Centers for Disease Control and Prevention (CDC) or any government entity.
-The CDC provides information free of change at CDC.gov.
-Note the following: 1) Due to archival on January 6, 2025, no information on recent outbreaks is available.
-2) Videos have not been restored.
-3) Use of this site implies acceptance of this disclaimer.
+Original site:www.cdc.gov/mmwr/preview/mmwrhtml/00019546.htm | RestoredCDC.org is an independent project, not affiliated with CDC or any federal entity.
+Visit CDC.gov for free official information.
+Due to archival on January 6, 2025, recent outbreak data is unavailable.
+Videos are not restored.
+Access data.restoredcdc.org for restored data.
+Use of this site implies acceptance of this disclaimer.

 CDC's National Center for Environmental Health has released